 Cookie Cutter: a term used for character skill builds that are overused and proven to be generally very reliable for most game situations.

-COTA: short for "Crypt of the Ancients," a dungeon in Act I that always spawns with numerous skeletons and one champion pack.
+COTA: short for "Call of the Ancients," a barbarian skill.
+Also short for "Crypt of the Ancients," a dungeon in Act I that always spawns with numerous skeletons and one champion pack.
 It's well-known for its small space and easily killable mobs.

 CP: short for "checkpoint," an in-game location that marks a spot for players to resume action whenever they restart the game or die in battle.